 To instantly turn on the flashlight on any Android device with the volume buttons, you’re going to need to install Torchie – Volume Button Torch.
 The app will take up 4MB of your phone’s storage and doesn’t bombard you with ads.

 For the app to work in the background, you will need to grant “Accessibility Service” permission to it.

 You can even enable the flashlight from your lock screen, but you will need to go into the app’s settings to allow that.
 To access Settings, just open the app and tap on the three vertical dots on the top right of your display.

 Shake the Flashlight On

-If your phone doesn’t have the built-in Gesture support that we mentioned earlier, you can get a third-party app that does the job.
+If your phone doesn’t have the built-in Gesture support mentioned earlier, you can get a third-party app that does the job.